 GD 520 Law and the International System 6 Cr.

 In this seminar students will explore some of the important principles, norms, customs, laws, and transactions in international relations.
 Student will be introduced to international law terminology, history, and dominant theories.
 The laws surrounding conflict, war and war crimes will be explored.
-Of special international properties and participated and properties into the conflict of special international properties. laws and norms pertaining to international organizations.
+Of special interest will be the laws and norms pertaining to international organizations.
 Finally, the more up and coming areas of international law will be explored, such as, environmental law and the growing body of law concerning humanitarian intervention.
 GD 530 Economics and the International System 6 Cr.
 In this seminar students will explore the international economic system.
 The impact of modernization and economic development within the system will be examined.
 The controversy over the concept of globalization will be explored.
 The seminar will address the dominant theories of international political economy.
 Students will become familiar with institutions of international finance and trade.
 Special attention will be given to Third World development issues.
-Also, the idea of economics as a tool of diplomacy and military power will
+Also, the idea of economics as a tool of diplomacy and military power will be raised.